tarwn/lessthandot-hugo/blogs/content/posts/2010-11-05-use-a-outer-loop-join-for-faster-perform.md

   <img src="/wp-content/uploads/blogs/DataMgmt/ExecutionPlan.png" alt="Execution Plan" title="Execution Plan" width="979" height="521" />
 </div>

-As you can see the loop join doesn&#8217;t look that impressive compared to the rest, however it is the only query that does a seek instead of a scan
+As you can see the loop join doesn't look that impressive compared to the rest, however it is the only query that does a seek instead of a scan

 What about the reads?
 Run the following query